A bit of a different article today.

 To fully understand emotional intelligence it’s important to understand the human brain, where emotional intelligence manifests itself.
 Rather than being a medical or psychological justification, is to introduce you to the fact that emotional intelligence exists and emotional intelligence can be explained perfectly by looking at the simplest of electro-chemical processes of your mind and body.

-It would be remiss to study the emotional impact of property investment without understanding the physical basis for the emotions.
+It would be remiss to study the emotional impact without understanding the physical basis for the emotions.
 It’s also a great comfort if you can understand that emotions are going to be a big part of your investment property experience, so why not understand them in every aspect.
 Each of these emotions can be perfectly explained from a physical or electrochemical perspective.
 In many cases understanding the processes can make it easier for you to deal with them.

 ‘I think, therefore I am.’ said Rene Descartes.
 The ability to think is what sets us apart from the animal kingdom, and the ability to think takes place in that wonderful piece of wizardry between your ears – the brain, the three-pound mass of 100 billion nerve cells, that serves at all levels of our existence.